kensnyder/poly-crypto/README.md

 ## Project Goals

-1. Encryption and hashing functions for common app features that use security best practices
+1. Two-way symmetric encryption with a key or with password and salt
+1. Password hashing
 1. APIs that work exactly the same on NodeJS, PHP 7.1, and Python

 ## Installation